 The long-awaited high tide of the IoT industry is just around the corner.
-It is estimated that there will be 25 billion IoT devices by the end of 2020.
+It was estimated that the smart home market will grow by $54 billion by 2022.
 And predictions show that by 2050, there will be more than 100 billion IoT-connected devices in the world.
 But there are too many risks related to these IoT connected devices.

 Have you heard how hackers accessed a baby monitor?
 Or Iran hacked a US drone?
 Or you only care about how an IoT device can switch on your bedroom lights?

 What is IoT?

 IoT (Internet of Things) refers to the connection of physical devices through a cloud-based network.
 Every physical device which includes your coffee maker, Apple Watch, baby monitor, smart refrigerator, or faucet that has a sensor and internet connectivity is an IoT device.
 Simply put, any physical device that you can monitor or control by using an internet connection is considered an IoT device.